tobanteAudio/juce-cookbook/README.md

 I started using JUCE because I wanted to make my own audio plugins and after doing a little bit research JUCE seemed to be the way to go.

 Over the last couple of years, I have collected all of the resources related to JUCE that I could find.
-The list of bookmarked pages & code snippets have grown to quite a collection, so I decided to publish them as a cheatsheet for myself and everybody else who uses or wants to use JUCE.
+The list of bookmarked pages & code snippets have grown to quite a collection, so I decided to publish them as a cheat sheet for myself and everybody else who uses or wants to use JUCE.

 ### About myself